 In the ramp test mode, the JESD204C link layer operates normally, but the transport layer is disabled and the input from the formatter is ignored.
 In 8B/10B modes, the pattern begins after the ILA sequence finishes.
 In 64B/66B mode, the pattern begins after the serializers are initialized.
 Each lane transmits an identical octet stream that is encoded and scrambled by the link layer.
-The octet stream increments from 0x00 to 0xFF and repeats.
+If K < 256, The octet stream increments from 0x00 to K - 1.
+If K > 256, the octet stream increments from 0x00 to 0xFF, wraps around and resumes from 0x00 until the end of the multi-frame.
 This mode is available for both 8B/10B and 64B/66B modes.